 Dominic West is a Sheffield-born actor, director and musician.
 He is perhaps best known for his role in hit TV series The Wire and The Affair but has worked extensively across screen and stage in both UK and US.
 Dominic starred in the BBC adaptation of Les Misérables by Andrew Davies, and in October 2018 was awarded the Canneseries Excellence Award at the international TV showcase Mipcom for his outstanding contribution in a TV series.

 “A Gecko show is always a thrillingly inventive concert of lyrical movement, breathtaking imagery and a wry humanity.

 I have loved watching them for nearly two decades, since I first met Amit through the Argentinian group ‘De La Guarda’ and, to be honest, I’m still waiting for them to cast me in one of their shows!

-I was one of the many people booked to see Missing at BAC in the week of the 2015 fire.
+I was one of the many people booked to see Missing at Battersea Arts Centre in the week of the 2015 fire.
 It was remarkable to see the way they rolled up their sleeves and produced a brilliant stripped-down version of the show, just a week after losing everything.

 In 2019 we’ll see a long overdue broadening of their reach and their audience and I am delighted to be associated with that.”